-- (a) "Acceptably derived" means derived in accordance with the requirements of Code of California Regulations, Title 17, sections 100080 and 100090. - (b) "CIRM" means the California Institute for Regenerative Medicine. - (c) "Covered stem cell line" means a culture-derived, human pluripotent stem cell population that is capable of: (1) sustained propagation in culture; and (2) self-renewal to produce daughter cells with equivalent developmental potential.
+- population that is capable of: (1) sustained propagation in culture; and (2) self-renewal to produce daughter cells with equivalent developmental potential.
 This definition includes both embryonic and non-embryonic human stem cell lines regardless of the tissue of origin.
-"Pluripotent" means capable of differentiation into mesoderm, ectoderm, and endoderm.
+"Pluripotent" means capable of differentiation into mesoderm, ectoderm, and endoderm. - (e) "Funded research" means research supported in whole or part by funds authorized by article XXXV of the California Constitution.
+For the purpose of this chapter, training activities supported by such funds shall be considered funded research. - (f) "Human subject" means a living individual about whom an investigator (whether professional or student) conducting research obtains: - (1) Data through intervention or interaction with the individual, or - (2) Identifiable private information. - (g) "Institution" means any public or private entity or agency (including federal, state, local or other agencies). - (h) "Institutional Review Board" ("IRB") is an entity established in accordance with Title 45, Code of Federal Regulations, section 46.107, revised June 23, 2005. - (i) "Permissible Expenses" means necessary and reasonable costs directly incurred as a result of donation or participation in research activities.
+Permissible expenses may include but are not limited to costs associated with travel, housing, child care, medical care, health insurance and actual lost wages. - (j) "Research" means a systematic investigation, including research development, testing and evaluation, designed to develop or contribute to generalizable knowledge.
+Activities which meet this definition constitute research for purposes of these regulations, whether or not they are conducted or supported under a program which is considered research for other purposes. - (k) "Somatic Cell Nuclear Transfer" ("SCNT") means the transfer of a somatic cell nucleus into an oocyte. - (j) "Stem Cell Research Oversight Committee" ("SCRO" committee) means a committee established in accordance with Code of

-- (d) "Funded research" means research supported in whole or part by funds authorized by article XXXV of the California Constitution.
-For the purpose of this chapter, training activities supported by such funds shall be considered funded research. - (e) "Human subject" means a living individual about whom an investigator (whether professional or student) conducting research obtains: - (1) Data through intervention or interaction with the individual, or - (2) Identifiable private information. - (f) "Institution" means any public or private entity or agency (including federal, state, local or other agencies). - (g) "Institutional Review Board" ("IRB") is an entity established in accordance with Title 45, Code of Federal Regulations, section 46.107, revised June 23, 2005. - (h) "Permissible Expenses" means necessary and reasonable costs directly incurred as a result of donation or participation in research activities.
-Permissible expenses may include but are not limited to costs associated with travel, housing, child care, medical care, health insurance and actual lost wages. - (i) "Research" means a systematic investigation, including research development, testing and evaluation, designed to develop or contribute to generalizable knowledge.
-Activities which meet this definition constitute research for purposes of these regulations, whether or not they are conducted or supported under a program which is considered research for other purposes. - (j) "Somatic Cell Nuclear Transfer" ("SCNT") means the transfer of a somatic cell nucleus into an oocyte. - (k) "Stem Cell Research Oversight Committee" ("SCRO" committee) means a committee established in accordance with Code of California Regulations, Title 17, section 100060.
+California Regulations, Title 17, section 100060.